TehBrian/TehBrian/SIDE_PROJECTS.md

 [**RestrictionHelper**][rh]

-> A small shade-in dependency for plugin developers, to ease the pain of checking the building restrictions of various plugins.
+> A small library that eases the pain of checking the build restrictions of various plugins.

 [**tehlib**][tl]